 Woodworth is a native of Norwell, Mass. and a 1990 graduate of Norwell High School.
 He was a three-sport captain, earning All-South Shore League honors in baseball, soccer and basketball, and was named the South Shore League Small Athlete-of-the-Year in 1990 by WATD-FM.
 He also participated in numerous summer baseball leagues including American Legion, the Cranberry League, and the Boston Park League.

 Woodworth’s purpose as a coach is to teach the lifetime skills of focus and being in the moment through the medium of baseball, which in turn gives baseball great value.
 An emphasis is placed on enjoying the game, learning to improve technique, creating and implementing a plan, and working hard with inspiring teammates.
 The result for players who love the game is playing relaxed, confident and aggressive baseball while competing under pressure.

 As a supplement to his baseball teachings, Woodworth has combined his two previous books, The Rhythm of Baseball, and The Code of the Game into the Wesleyan Baseball Playbook, about technique, feel and the mental game.

-He is married to the former Robin McLellan, a 1997 graduate of Wesleyan University.
-They have a 12-year-old daughter, Lily Grace Woodworth, and a 10-year-old son, Dylan Samuel Stiles Woodworth.
+He is married to Robin (McLellan) Woodworth, a 1997 graduate of Wesleyan University and captain of the women’s ice hockey team.
+They have a 13-year-old daughter, Lily Grace Woodworth, and an 11-year-old son, Dylan Samuel Stiles Woodworth.